bernedom/bernedom.github.io/_posts/2019-03-22-getting-safed.md

 thumbnail: images/getting-safed/thumbnail.png
 ---

 **SAFe is the worst implementation of "corporate agile" that is out there!** Over the last few months I heard this sentence or a variety of it a few times.
-There is some truth to it, it is not the whole truth.
-The [SAFe-framework](https://www.scaledagileframework.com) is far from what I imagine when thinking "agile", but there are some aspects which are pretty neat.
+There is some truth to it, but it is not the whole truth.
+The [SAFe-framework](https://www.scaledagileframework.com) is far away from what I imagine when thinking "agile", but there are some aspects which are pretty neat.
 Despite all the critics it is a very popular framework that is implemented in a lot of bigger companies.
 So there has to be *something* good in it, doesn't it?
 Let's have a more differentiated look at it!

 # Getting SAFed